Pileup mitigation at the LHC: a theorist's view: Jet fragmentation function

 One sees how the FF acquires a `bump' in the soft region, which lies at larger $\xi$ (smaller $z$) than the maximum in the original $pp$ result (blue solid line) and is up to two orders of magnitude higher.
 For the moments, this presence of the background is seen as a steep increase in the small-$N$ region, taking the curve far off the scale.

 At large $z$ (small $\xi$), the impact of the addition of the background is only barely visible, as might be expected given that it is dominated by soft particles.
 However, this visually small effect is partially an artefact of the logarithmic scale used to show the FF versus $z$.
 Considering instead the moments, one sees that there is a non-negligible \emph{reduction} in the FF at large $N$.
 This is perhaps surprising given that the background adds particles.
 It is a feature related to the interplay between background fluctuations and the steeply falling jet spectrum.
-It is well known by the experiments and we will return to discuss it in section~\ref{sec:improved}.
+It is well known by the experiments and is related to the effects discussed at the end of Section.~\ref{sec:areamed-fragmentation-function}.

 \paragraph{$z$-space subtraction.}

 The traditional approach to background subtraction from a jet FF involves the construction of a distribution (in $z$ or $\xi$ space) intended to approximate that of background-only particles, and the subtraction of this distribution from the measured one.
 The way the background-only distribution is determined can vary, the simplest one probably being to consider a region of the event that is expected to be little affected by the hard jets, and measure it there.